-Nitish Kumar takes Covid-19 test after leader he sat next to tests positive
+Nitish Kumar tests negative for Coronavirus; Deputy CM Sushil Modi awaits result

-Patna, July 04: Bihar Chief Minister Nitish Kumar on Saturday sent his swab sample for Covid-19 test after he shared the dais with Legislative Council Acting Chairman Awdesh Narayan Singh, who has been found infected with the contagious virus, at an official event, officials said.
+Patna, July 04: Bihar Chief Minister Nitish Kumar has tested negative for COVID-19 after he shared the dais with Legislative Council Acting Chairman Awdesh Narayan Singh, who has been found infected with the contagious virus, at an official event, officials said.

 The sample has been sent to Indira Gandhi Institute of Medical Sciences (IGIMS) here, they said.